PlatinumMike/nazcaBPM/Readme.md

 # Testing

 The software ships with some basic test cases that you can run.
-First step, download the [doctest](https://github.com/doctest/doctest) header ``doctest.h`` and place it inside the test directory.
-Secondly, as before create a build directory, go inside of it, run ``cmake``, then ``make``.
+These are opt-in, to enable them first download the [doctest](https://github.com/doctest/doctest) header ``doctest.h`` and place it inside the test directory.
+Secondly, uncomment the `set(ENABLE_TEST 1)` in `CMakeLists.txt`, go to the build directory and run `cmake` followed by `make`.
 Lastly, the tests can be run with ``./testSuite.x``.
 Tested so far on Ubuntu 24.04 with gcc 13.2.0 and boost 1.83.0.

 # Misc